By train the journey from Hua Hin to Nakhon Si Thammarat is scheduled to take from 11 to 12 hours depending upon which train you take.

 Train Times from Hua Hin to Nakhon Si Thammarat

-There 2 direct train services a day from Hua Hin to Nakhon Si Thammarat.
+There is currently 1 direct train service a day from Hua Hin to Nakhon Si Thammarat.

 |Train||Hua Hin||Nakhon Si Thammarat||Service|